aahmedqau/EventDetectionX/README.md

 Two datasets were used:

-US Elections Dataset – Political event tweets annotated as event/non-event.
+USElectionDataset – Political event instances

-FA Cup Dataset – Sports-related tweets capturing match events (e.g., goals, saves).
+FACupDataset – Sports-related event instances

 Code Information:
-Run EventDetection.py
+Run Event Detection.py

 Usage Instructions
 1. We have the required CSV files in the correct format